vhx/community-api-documentation/video-player.md

 ### [Let's play some videos](#example)

-Simply pass an array of objects that each contain a video url to megaplaya.
-It's as simple as that.
+Simply pass an array of objects that each contain a video url to megaplaya, either inside of megaplay_loaded() or after it's fully loaded.

     megaplaya.api_playQueue([
       { url: 'http://www.youtube.com/watch?v=sgKUS9AFemc' },